chris79kennard/Code-Quiz/README.md

 ## Task: Create a timed quiz that stores high scores so user can monitor their progress with their own personal best scores as well as their friends best scores.

+## This is a online game for you to test your knowlage on the Dragon Ball Z Universe!
 ## Languages / Systems used to complete this assignment

 1. JavaScript